eacardenase/eacardenase/README.md

 -->
 ## I'm a psychologist that loves programming!

-Currently I'm studyng Strategic Data Analytics at Fundación Universitaria Konrad Lorenz, and working on my Python skills.
-I have interest in Data Engineering and Web Scraping.
+Specialist in Strategic Data Analytics at Fundación Universitaria Konrad Lorenz, and working on my Python skills.
+I have interest in Software Engineering.
 Recently I'm working on Web Development and later on back-end development and that's because I love working with data!

 ### Some tecnologies I have experience on (ORDER BY LEVEL_OF_SKILL DESC):